Field projects you can join

-Sign up for the next round of Koala Spotting or Intrepid Koala Scat Surveying…
+As part of our research and conservation work, we have ongoing surveys a few times per year – sign up for the next round of Koala Spotting or Intrepid Koala Scat Surveying

-We have some more surveys coming up in May, this time with a better chance of finding koala poop.
-Our next project involves carrying out more intensive koala scat surveys across a range of different habitats in the region of Kanangra-Boyd National Park and the Megalong and Kanimbla Valleys.
+As part of our Blue Mountains Koala Project, we run scat surveys twice per year in different areas.
+Our next surveys involve carrying out koala scat surveys in two more habitats in the region of Kanangra-Boyd National Park and the Megalong and Kanimbla Valleys.
 This is an area where koalas used to occur in big numbers historically and we think they’re starting to move back in.
 Our aim is to find which habitats they like the best, and maybe discover how far they’re moving from the National Park.
 If you join our koala scat surveys you’ll also encounter scats from other species along the way, learn about scat identification techniques and will pick up some basic eucalypt identification skills as we identify the tree species in each habitat we survey.
 Scat surveys are a great way to discover what different species have been up to when no-one was around to observe them.
 Come and learn the art of scatology!

-We are undertaking ecological studies of koalas in and around Kanangra-Boyd.
+We are undertaking ecological studies of koalas in and around Kanangra-Boyd at the moment, and will be starting in the Lower Blue Mountains in the next 12 months.
 The aim of Koala Spotting is to find koalas so we can catch them and give them a health check, and fit them with a VHF tracking device to monitor them.
 We need more eyes to search the bush, so we’re always looking for volunteers to come Koala Spotting.
-We have just completed our early May koala capture session, if you’re interested in joining the next capture trip please register your interest below and we’ll send you details once the next trip is planned
+If you’re interested in joining the next capture trip please register your interest below and we’ll send you details once the next trip is planned

 Dates and Locations

 Next dates to be advised, once we have safe access to more burnt areas

 Dates for Koala Spotting

 Locations to be confirmed, and meeting times and places will be sent by email once you register.